 Start off by editing the Word document according to the recommended format settings by reading this manual.
 The goal is to minimize the time spent at the Post-Editing stage.

 When the document is as close as possible to the recommended settings, the document is ready for import.

-After each import, it will always take a bit of time to edit pages for minor issues.
-Most of the issues are been covered here in this manual.
+After each import, it will always take a bit of time to edit pages in order to make final adjustments.
+Most of the issues you might encounter are covered here in this manual.

 The final stage of the import procedure is to verify that each module is up-to-date and then check for simple errors.

 The import function aims to support the following formats in a Word document: